Arksine/moonraker/docs/configuration.md

 venv_args: -p python3
 #  The arguments to pass to the virtual environment.
 This will be '-p python2'
 #  or '-p python3' for Python 2 or Python 3 respectivaly.

-# Dist info defines the information for any system packages that may be used for
-# the client repository.
-# The last word must be the same as the previous two sections.
-[dist_info debian ServiceName]
 install_script:
 #  The file location, relative to the repository, for the installation script.
 python_dist_path: /usr/lib/python3/dist-packages
 #  The file location to python's dist-packages folder on the system.
+This is
+#  only required if any packages are required from the system such as gpiod
 env_package_path: lib/python3.7/site-packages
 #  The path to, relative to the virtual environment, where site-packages is
 #  located.
+This is only required if any packages are required from the system
+#  such as gpiod

 ```